yonitjio/openbafs/README.md

 - Due to one way communication between printer and bafs, to print with starting port other than 0 (T0) needs extra manual steps.

 #### Note:
-Even though it's modular, it's better to plan ahead to minimize costs, for example if you plan to use 4 filaments but want to start with 2 first, it's better to prepare the shaft and bolts for 4 filaments from the start.
+- Even though it's modular, it's better to plan ahead to minimize costs, for example if you plan to use 4 filaments but want to start with 2 first, it's better to prepare the shaft and bolts for 4 filaments from the start.
 This is because the you need longer shaft and bolts for more ports for the filaments.
+- Values in the code are for my setup.
+Most likely it won't work for yours.
+Adjust accordingly first.

+#### DISCLAIMER:
-DISCLAIMER: This is an experimental project.
+This is an experimental project.
 It may or may not work.
 Use it at your own risk.